Abortion in Poland: 20th century

 Until 1932, abortion was banned in Poland without any exceptions (although an abortion performed in order to save the pregnant woman's life in the absence of any other means to do so, might have been unenforced, as an act of necessity).
 In that year, the new Penal Code legalised abortion only when there were medical reasons and, for the first time in Europe, when the pregnancy resulted from a criminal act.

 This made Poland the first country in Europe outside the Soviet Union to legalize abortion in cases of rape and threat to maternal health.
 Except during the German occupation during the Second World War, this law was in effect from 1932 to 1956.
 In Nazi Germany, which included territories of Poland from 1939 to 1945, the law allowing unlimited abortions by Polish women was in force since 9 March 1943.
 This was the only time in the history of Poland when abortion was legal on request, and in fact, abortion for Poles was often forced by Nazis, especially in German concentration camps such as Waltrop-Holthausen and Ravensbrück.

 In 1956, the Sejm legalised abortion in cases where the woman was experiencing "difficult living conditions".
 The interpretation of the change in the law varied from a restrictive interpretation in the late 1950s, to one in which abortion was allowed on request in the 1960s and 1970s.
 It was not uncommon that women from countries where abortions were restricted, such as Sweden, travelled to Poland to carry out abortions which were accessible and affordable there.

 The procedural requirements needed for obtaining a legal abortion were changed several times over the years, in 1956, 1959, 1969, 1981 and 1990.

-The most important change was that of 1990, after the end of Communist rule, when the Ordinance of 30 April 1990 made access to abortion more difficult.
-Another major change came in 1993, when the law was further tightened, removing entirely "difficult living conditions" as a ground for abortions.
+After the end of Communist rule in 1989, abortion legislation in Poland became controversial, as conservative members of the anti-communist Solidarity, supported by the Roman Catholic Church, including highly influential Pope John Paul II, pushed for a complete ban on abortion.
+Starting from 1990, increasingly stringent requirements were put into place for women trying to obtain an abortion.
+The Ordinance of April 1990 required consent from three medically qualified specialists and a psychologist, plus the addition of a fee.
+In May 1992, a new code of ethics approved by the national doctors' guild practically banned abortions in most public facilities.
+Finally, in 1993, the law was further tightened, removing entirely "difficult living conditions" as a ground for abortions.
 As such, abortions could be legally obtained only in cases of serious threat to the life or health of the pregnant woman, as attested by two physicians, cases of rape or incest confirmed by a prosecutor, and cases in which prenatal tests, confirmed by two physicians, demonstrated that the fetus was seriously and irreversibly damaged.
 In 1996, the law was amended to allow abortion on social grounds.
 However, this law was struck down in 1997 by the Constitutional Court.